 Use The Correct Tools

-Fortunately, the days of totally manual labor are behind us and there is a tool for every job.
+Fortunately, the days of totally manual labour are behind us and there is a tool for every job.
 Wherever possible use a tool instead of your hand, as this will ensure that the risk to your hands and wrists is lowered.

 It is also important to use the right tool for your hands.
 Differing grip sizes and hardness means that if you are using a tool too large for your hand then you will be straining and stretching your ligaments too much during use.
 Similarly if a handle is too soft you will have to squeeze harder to use it, but too hard and it will transfer too much force to your hand and arm.